Abdominal Injuries from a Car Accident

 The abdominal area lacks any bony structural protections, which means it is vulnerable to a wide range of injuries.
-Injuries due to blunt and penetrating abdominal trauma are common in motor vehicle crashes, being struck by an object, falls from a height, motorcycle crashes, pedestrian-auto accidents, and contact sports.
+Injuries due to blunt and penetrating abdominal trauma are common in car crashes, being struck by an object, falls from a height, motorcycle crashes, pedestrian-auto accidents, and contact sports.

 Abdominal injuries should always be taken seriously, and if severe, require immediate and ongoing medical attention.
 Many of these injuries will require extensive rest to heal, ensuring you’re out of work for weeks or months.

 If you have suffered an abdominal injury because of another party’s negligence, you may be able to recover compensation for your losses.
 The Chicago personal injury lawyers at Staver Accident Injury Lawyers, P.C. can help you pursue a personal injury claim and fight for the compensation you deserve.

 Abdominal Structures Susceptible to Injury